 The localization industry is large, with many firms specializing in one type of product or another.
 While many companies will claim to be able to handle game localization, you should ensure they have the experience and track record of success to back those claims up.

 Don’t be afraid to ask a prospective localization agency probing questions about the tools they use and their team of localization experts.

 Do they have documented processes for game localization they can share with you?
 Are their subject matter experts able to provide insights that you wouldn’t have otherwise considered?
 Both are a good sign.

 Find a company with the right culture

 Your localization partner is going to be a critical role in the success of your video game abroad.
 You’ll also be working closely for several months.

-To make sure that process is efficient and enjoyable as possible, you should partner with a localization firm that takes the time to learn about your company culture and prioritizes long-term, win-win cooperation.
+To make sure that process is efficient and enjoyable as possible, partner with a localization firm.
+They take the time to learn about your company culture and prioritizes long-term, win-win cooperation.

 Are they willing to go the extra mile for your game?
 Are they easy to communicate with?
 Those intangible factors can sometimes make all the difference.

 So, if you’re a game developer who would like to learn more about the video game localization process, or get your new game ready for international success, contact us here.

 We’d be happy to discuss how to bring your game to a global audience.